-This specification, as the name suggests, refers to the minimum power level required to drive the speaker to produce any noise at all.
+As the name suggests, this specification refers to the minimum power level required to drive the speaker to produce any noise at all.

 The amplifier, therefore, must be capable of outputting more power than the minimum rating to work with the speaker.
 This scenario is rare unless we have large speakers and puny amplifiers.

 Amplifiers also have power ratings that pertain to their outputs.